 Beginning with the 2019 Winter Leadership Meeting for the Affiliate Presidents Council and the affiliate conferences, and continuing through the spring and summer, NACAC intends to share the details and to hear feedback from the members.

-Although it is designed to be revenue-neutral, the institutional model could potentially offer the benefits of NACAC membership to thousands of professionals that are not currently included under the current membership pricing structure.
+The institutional model could potentially offer the benefits of NACAC membership to thousands of professionals that are not currently included under the current membership pricing structure.
 Our hope is that this will create opportunities for a more diverse range of professionals at all levels of experience.
 By helping NACAC add thousands of new members to our ranks, we will amplify our collective voice as we advocate on behalf of students and their families.
 The board believes that the revised model offers NACAC the best chance for sustainability and growth in the years to come.

 Last year, however, taught us that an institutional approach was not universally beneficial and could result in some members being unable to remain a part of NACAC because of their individual circumstances.
 Not all professionals interested in NACAC membership are employed by an institution or organization.
 And for others, administrative policies or limited resources prevent their school or college from becoming an institutional member.